Zburns31/CS7650-NLP/README.md

 # Questions?

-If you are a potnetial employer looking at this, I would be more than happy to share my work on the above assignments from this class.
+If you are a potential employer looking at this, I would be happy to go into more depth about the solutions to the work on the above assignments.
 I cannot post my class code here due to the GT honor code.